Cephei18/Fireflies-Synchronization/README.md

 ## 🧑‍🎓 Creator

-👋 Made with curiosity by **[Your Name]**, a student exploring the beauty of physics through code and visuals.
+👋 Made with curiosity by **Gopika Chauhan**, a student exploring the beauty of physics through code and visuals.
 Project for **Waves & Oscillations** assignment.

 ---